 Giving Back to Dogs in Need.

 At Howel, we love giving back to the dog community.
 That’s why we recommend donating your pre-loved Howel to a local shelter or to someone doing it tough.
-Our goal is to support the wellbeing of rescue animals, help organisations make the most of their resources, and give every dog a little extra comfort while they wait for their forever homes.
-Together, we can make tails wag, brighten days, and create a positive impact for dogs in need; one donation at a time.
+Our goal is to support the wellbeing of rescue animals, help organisations make the most of their resources, give every dog a little extra comfort while they wait for their forever homes, and keep Howels out of landfill wherever possible.
+Together, we can make tails wag, brighten days, and create a positive impact for dogs in need, one donation at a time.

 NSW